copious-world/message-relay-services/README.md

 > Forwards the message through the MessageRelay instance

 * **subscribe(topic,msg,handler)**
-> Forwards the subscription through the MessageRelay instance.
-Installs a handler made by the ServeMessageRelay instance.
+> Forwards the subscription through the MessageRelayClient instance for the first subscription of the topic.
+And, sets up a single publication handler for all possible clients expected to subscribe.
+Installs a handler made by the ServeMessageRelay instance on behalf of each client subscribed to be called by the handler installed in the MessageRelayClient.

-* **unsubscribe(topic,msg)**
+* **unsubscribe(topic,handler)**
-> Calls the MessageRelay unsubscribe with this.path for the path parameter.
+> Calls the removes the handler from subscription.
+If there no more handlers, this will call its MessageRelayClient *unsubscribe* method.

 ### 5. **MultiRelayClient**